Xilinx/mlir-aie/docs/AIERouting.md

 ## AIE Shimmux

 Shim tiles are special tiles at row 0 of the AIE array.
-You can configure a switch in the PL Shim using 'shimmux' in addition to the switchbox operations.
+You can configure a switch in the Shim tile using 'shimmux' in addition to the switchbox operations:

  ```
 %sw70 = AIE.shimmux(%t70) {